stormpath/stormpath-sdk-java/README.md

 method (for redirecting end-users to your ID Site) and the **[newIdSiteCallbackHandler](http://docs.stormpath.com/java/apidocs/com/stormpath/sdk/application/Application.html#newIdSiteCallbackHandler(java.lang.Object))** method (for hanling the return reply from your ID Site) for code examples!

-### 1.0.RC2.1 ###

-This is a patch / bug-fix release that resolves a [thread-safety issue](https://github.com/stormpath/stormpath-sdk-java/issues/114) in the data store that may impact some customers.

 ### 1.0.RC ###